 We want to continue our work to build a stronger province, not just for families today but for future generations.
 That starts with our own fiscal health and we have laid out a clear, reasonable and sustainable fiscal plan.
 In fact, our Bond rating from Standard & Poor’s has improved.
 As well the Parliamentary Budget Office has stated that Nova Scotia is one of three provinces in Canada to have achieved financial balance.

-This improvement has been realized through your Government making some difficult, but necessary decisions.
-One of the largest expenses of Government is to pay the interest on the current provincial debt.
+This improvement has been realized through the province making some difficult, but necessary decisions.
+One of the largest expenses of government is to pay the interest on the current provincial debt.
 That debt is $15 billion.
 The 2016/17 surplus has allowed us to make a payment on the provincial debt and Nova Scotia has not been in that position to reduce the debt since 2011.

 We are working very hard to ensure that we do not live beyond our means and that we do not continue to add to that debt for future generations to pay.
 Matching revenue to expenses and balancing the cheque book of the province is not unlike managing our own personal cheque book.
 It often means making difficult decisions.

-This is the largest tax break in recent history for the province of Nova Scotia and the first for your Government.
-I look forward to your continued support as your Government moves forward with tax changes designed to help more Nova Scotians.
+This is the largest tax break in recent history for the province of Nova Scotia.
+I look forward to your continued support as the province moves forward with tax changes designed to help more Nova Scotians.